microsoft/vscode-dev-containers/containers/plantuml/README.md

 ## Summary

-*A basic dev container definition for editing PlantUML in a container that includes Java and GraphViz and the PlantUML extension.*
+*Use PlantUML without installing all the dependencies locally - includes Java, GraphViz, and the PlantUML extension.*

 | Metadata | Value |
 |----------|-------|